rundeck/rundeck/docs/en/manual/04-jobs.md

     > Note, The "Inline Script Content" variable expansion is **not** available for "Script File" steps.
 The Script File is not rewritten at all when used for execution.

+    > Note: This can be disabled, see [Administrator Guide > Configuration File Reference > framework.properties](../administration/configuration-file-reference.html#framework.properties).

 * Environment Variables (*see note*)

     :     `$RD_CTX_NAME`